caiobiodere/cordova-template-framework7-vue-webpack/README.md

 ---

-You don't need to use `npm install` for install node.js dependencies.
+You don't need to use `npm install` manually for install node.js dependencies.
-As well as you don't need to install `cordova-plugin-browsersync` too.
+As well as you don't need to install `cordova-plugin-browsersync` manually too.

 When you use one of `cordova (run|emulate|build|prepare|serve)` commands, hookers.js will install automagically these things, before run your cordova command.